 What’s New for 2021?

-The biggest news for the 2021 Jeep Wrangler is the new Wrangler 392 with a 470-horsepower V8 and the 4xe PHEV model.
+The biggest news for the 2021 Jeep Wrangler is the introduction of the Wrangler 392 with a 470-horsepower V8 and the 4x4e PHEV model.

 A Jeep Wrangler with almost 500 horsepower?
 Yes, it sounds preposterous, but here we are.
 The new Wrangler Rubicon 392 is a 4-door, limited-edition Jeep that packs a 6.4-liter V8 with 470 horsepower and 470 lb-ft of torque under its hood.
 It comes paired to an 8-speed automatic and, thanks to all-wheel drive, will run through 0-60-mph in just 4.5 seconds and the quarter-mile in 13 seconds flat.
-This wild machine goes on sale in early 2021.
+The launch edition of this wild machine goes on sale in early 2021 and comes well equipped with features like leather interior, LED headlights, body colored flares and hardtop and much more.
+Of course, the dual top group and dual door group are options along with an off-road camera and a trailer tow package.
+So it seems conceivable that a loaded Wrangler 392 launch edition could top $80,000.

-The plug-in hybrid Jeep Wrangler 4xe pairs a turbocharged 4-cylinder gasoline engine with two electric motors — one that serves as a belt-driven starter/generator and another inside the transmission case that propels the vehicle.
-It is both powerful and efficient, with 375 horsepower, 21 miles of electric-only range, and an EPA combined rating of 49 miles per gallon equivalent.
+The plug-in hybrid Jeep Wrangler pairs a turbocharged 4-cylinder engine and two electric motors.
+It is both powerful and efficient, with 375 horsepower, an estimated 25 miles of electric-only range, and predicted 50 miles per gallon equivalent.

 Also new for 2021 is the TrailCam front camera for Wranglers with an 8.4-inch display.
 Off-Road Plus, which adjusts throttle, transmission, and traction settings, is standard on Rubicon models.
 The turbocharged 2.0-liter 4-cylinder with eTorque hybrid assist is dropped, while all V6 models with an automatic transmission get the eTorque system.
 Two USB charge ports are available, and Select Tire Fill Alert is standard on models with a 7- or 8.4-inch touchscreen.